MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-vendor-invoice.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

-Project related procurement in Project Operations for resource/ non-stocked scenarios can be recorded using Pending vendor invoice document in Accounts Payable > Invoices > Pending vendor invoices.
-See [Purchase non-stocked materials using a pending vendor invoice | Microsoft Docs](https://docs.microsoft.com/en-us/dynamics365/project-operations/procurement/pending-vendor-invoices) for more details.
+Project related procurement in Dynamics 365 Project Operations can be recorded by going to **Accounts Payable** > **Invoices** > **Pending vendor invoices** and using a pending vendor invoice document.
+For more information, see [Purchase non-stocked materials using a pending vendor invoice](../procurement/pending-vendor-invoices.md).

-Important!
+> [!IMPORTANT]
-Before you use the functionality described in this topic, review and apply the required configurations.
-For more information, see [Enable non-stocked materials and pending vendor invoices](https://docs.microsoft.com/en-us/dynamics365/project-operations/procurement/configure-materials-nonstocked).
+> Before you use the functionality described in this topic, review and apply the required configurations.
+For more information, see [Enable non-stocked materials and pending vendor invoices](../procurement/configure-materials-nonstocked.md).

-In Project Operations for resource based/ non stocked scenarios, project related vendor invoices are posted using special posting rules:
+In Project Operations, project related vendor invoices are posted using special posting rules:

-1. Project related cost (including non-recoverable tax) is not immediately posted to project cost account in general ledger, but instead is posted to **Procurement integration account**.
-This account is configured in Project management and accounting > Setup > Project management and accounting parameters, Project Operations on Dynamics 365 Customer engagement tab.
+- Project related cost (including non-recoverable tax) isn't immediately posted to the project cost account in the general ledger.
+Instead, the cost is posted to the **Procurement integration account**.
+This account is configured in **Project management and accounting** > **Setup** > **Project management and accounting parameters** on the **Project Operations on Dynamics 365 Customer engagement** tab.
-2. Dual-write synchronizes vendor invoice details to Dataverse using the following table maps:
+- Dual-write synchronizes vendor invoice details to Dynamics 365 Dataverse using the following table maps:

-     - **Project Operations integration project vendor invoice export entity (msdyn_projectvendorinvoices)** synchronizes vendor invoice header information.
-Note that only vendor invoices with at least one line with Project ID filled in are synchronized to Dataverse.
+     - **Project Operations integration project vendor invoice export entity (msdyn_projectvendorinvoices)**: This table map synchronizes vendor invoice header information.
+Only vendor invoices with at least one line that contains a project ID are synchronized to Dataverse.
-     - **Project Operations integration project vendor invoice line export entity (msdyn_projectvendorinvoicelines)** synchronizes vendor invoice line information.
-Note that only lines with Project ID filled in are synchronized to Dataverse.
+     - **Project Operations integration project vendor invoice line export entity (msdyn_projectvendorinvoicelines)**: This table map synchronizes vendor invoice line information.
+Only lines that contain a project ID are synchronized to Dataverse.

+     > [!NOTE]
-     - Vendor invoice details in Dataverse are not editable.
+     > Vendor invoice details in Dataverse are not editable.

-3. Tax subledger, vendor subledger and other financial postings are recorded as applicable in Dynamics 365 Finance, at the time of vendor invoice posting.
+Tax subledger, vendor subledger and other financial postings are recorded as applicable in Dynamics 365 Finance, when the vendor invoice is posted.

 ![Vendor invoice integration](DW7VendorInvoice.png)

-As record gets written to Vendor invoice entities in Dataverse, system triggers automated approval process of these records.
-If needed, automated approval process status can be reviewed in Dataverse by navigating to Advanced settings > System > System jobs.
-Once approval is complete, system creates Material transaction class records in the Actuals entity.
+When records are written to a **Vendor invoice** entity in Dataverse, an automated approval process of the records begins.
+If needed, the automated approval process status can be reviewed in Dataverse by going to **Advanced settings** > **System** > **System jobs**.
+After the approval is complete, the system creates material transaction class records in the **Actuals** entity.

-Material related actuals are then processed using dual-write table map **Project Operations integration actuals (msdyn_actuals)**.
-See [Project estimates and actuals]( resource-dual-write-estimates-actuals.md) for more details.
+Material-related actuals are then processed using the dual-write table map, **Project Operations integration actuals (msdyn_actuals)**.
+For more information, see [Project estimates and actuals](resource-dual-write-estimates-actuals.md).

-**Import from staging** periodic process creates vendor invoice related Project Operations integration journal lines.
-Offset account is defaulted to Procurement integration account.
-Posting integration journal, clears this account balance for the vendor invoice transaction and moves line amount to project cost account.
-System also creates Project subledger transactions for downstream invoicing and revenue recognition purposes.
+The periodic process, **Import from staging** creates vendor invoice related Project Operations integration journal lines.
+The offset account defaults to the procurement integration account.
+When the integration journal is posted, the account balance is cleard for the vendor invoice transaction and the line amount is moved to the project cost account.
+Project subledger transactions are also created for downstream invoicing and revenue recognition purposes.